Table of contents

-Employees and managers that were once unconnected and unreachable now had the ability to remain connected during work hours.
+Employees and managers that were once unconnected and unreachable now had the ability to remain connected in real-time.
 This made a huge impact on productivity and engagement.
-Today it’s hard to imagine that employees and managers were once only able to meet face-to-face during a morning meeting, after that, they were all on their own.
-If anything changed, if an incident occurred, or a huge sale happened, employees and managers had to wait until end of the day just to communicate any of these instances.
+Today it’s hard to imagine that employees and managers were once only able to meet face-to-face, after that, they were all on their own.
+If anything changed, if an incident occurred, or a huge sale happened, employees and managers had to wait until the end of the day just to communicate any of these instances.

 But now, mobile phones are the main tool in our everyday life.
 It’s the easiest way for managers to reach their employees and manage their day-to-day business needs.
 Think about it: how many phone calls do you answer or make yourself on a daily basis?
 Research says you’re either making a call or are answering one around three times per hour.